Menu

 You can also distribute the oil along the entire length of your hair.

-Leave the oil on overnight before proceeding with your regular shampoo and conditioner routine.
+Leave the oil on for at least 4 hours before proceeding with your regular shampoo and conditioner routine.

 On our Instagram profile, we've also created a Reel specifically about scalp massage with rosemary: